stitchdata/docs/_integration-schemas/linkedin-ads/v1/campaigns.md

   - name: "audience_expansion_enabled"
     type: "boolean"
-    description: "Enable Audience Expansion for the campaign provides query expansion for certain targeting criteria."
+    description: "Indicates if Audience Expansion is enabled for the campaign provides query expansion for certain targeting criteria."

   - name: "campaign_group"
     type: "string"
     description: "URN identifying the campaign group associated with the campaign.
-If campaign group is not specified, the campaign is assigned to account's default campaign group."
+If the campaign group is not specified, the campaign is assigned to account's default campaign group."

   - name: "campaign_group_id"
     type: "integer"
-    description: ""
+    description: "The ID of the campaign group associated with the campaign."
+    foreign-key-id: "campaign-group-id"

   - name: "change_audit_stamps"
     type: "object"